TheoreticalEcology/s-jSDM/publications/Pichler and Hartig- 2020/README.md

 # Pichler and Hartig, A new method for faster and more accurate inference of species associations from novel community data

+This subfolder contains the code to reproduce the results in Pichler and Hartig, A new method for faster and more accurate inference of species associations from novel community data

 ## Runtime benchmark
 ### All models, different simulation scenarios
 Generate data: